 - Formed the Community Solidarity for Hope & Healing Initiative to empower grassroots community organizations to develop cross-cultural solidarity, alternative strategies to crime and punishment, and improvements to community health and safety.

 - Distributed funds to Cambodian deportees who’ve lost their jobs due to COVID-19.

-- Along with the #FreeOurKids coalition, successfully advocated to stop the $75 million expansion of Camp Sweeney in Alameda County.
+- Successfully advocated along with the #FreeOurKids coalition to stop the $75 million expansion of Camp Sweeney in Alameda County.

-- Launched an emergency housing program for cis women, trans women and gender non-conforming people experiencing violence in SF during Covid-19.
+- Created an emergency housing program for cis women, trans women and gender non-conforming people experiencing violence while connecting them with individualized reentry support and resources.

 - Administered mutual aid to Long Beach families, by distributing gift cards and direct cash payments.
 Families received access to PPE, groceries and diapers.

 To use cannabis legalization to repair the harm of the war on drugs and create long-term economic opportunity within communities of color.